-In this article, we want to talk about 5 essential tools a luthier can use when installing and diagnosing pickups.
+In this article, we want to talk about five essential tools a luthier can use when installing and diagnosing pickups.
 These tools are tools we use all day, every day.
 The best part about them: they are all very simple to use (and inexpensive)!

 1.)
 Magnetic Polarity Checker

 A Magnetic Polarity Checker is pretty crucial.
 If you don’t have one, you’ll probably need one soon.
 This handy gadget is a tool that tells you which polarity a magnet is.
-You can tell if a magnet has North or South on top.
-This is important for a luthier when customers are ordering a single pickup.
+You can determine if a magnet has North or South on top.
+This tool is essential for a luthier when customers are ordering a single pickup.
 We need to know which magnetic orientation, as well as the coil direction, the pickup is.
 That way, we can send a new pickup that will match 100%.

 2.)
 Neodymium Magnet

-A Neodymium Magnet is pretty handy, especially if you work on a lot of Fender guitars and basses.
+A Neodymium Magnet is pretty handy, mainly if you work on a lot of Fender guitars and basses.
 A Neodymium magnet is a very (VERY) strong rod-style magnet which you can use to re-charge degaussed magnets.
 If you have two, you can even flip the entire magnetic direction of a pickup.

 To reverse the magnetic direction of a pickup, you’ll need to remove the pickup out of the guitar.
 If you have a Telecaster neck pickup with a cover, you’ll need to remove the cover.
 Find which magnetic direction repels (opposite), and force the Neodymium magnet until it attracts.
-Do the exact same thing to the same pole piece, now from the bottom.
+Do the same thing to the same pole piece, now from the bottom.
 See the image below for clarification.

-Above, this pole piece is flipped.
-Do this for all pole pieces, and voila!
+Above, this procedure flips the pole piece.
+Do this for all magnets, and voila!
 You’ve reversed your pickup’s magnetic orientation.